alegione/alegione.github.io/_posts/2020/2020-04-26-RecordingLecturesWithPowerpoint.md

 **GIF TO ADD**

+1. Click on 'File'
+2. Click on 'Options'
+3. Click on 'Customise ribbon'
+4. In the right hand side column, click on the check box for 'Recording'

 # Basic voice recording of a lecture
 Once you've set up your slides as required (animations, transitions, etc), you can select the 'record slide' option to bring up the recording view.
 Primarily here you'll find your left and right arrows at either side of the slide, and up the top your record/stop/play buttons.
 To turn video on/off (i.e. to show your face or not), there are some buttons in the bottom right hand side of the screen.